Programming & Data Processing

 // Decoded value: "username:password"

-JWT tokens, API keys, and OAuth tokens often use Base64 (or Base64URL) encoding.
+JWT tokens, API keys, and OAuth tokens all commonly use Base64 or Base64URL encoding.

-How to Encode and Decode Base64
+How to encode and decode Base64

 JavaScript (Browser/Node.js)